JoshuaBFisher1/Project-2/README.md

-## Music Streaming App README
+## HarmonyHub App README

-The Music Streaming App is a digital platform that allows users to discover, stream, and organize their favorite music.
+The HarmonyHub App is a digital platform that allows users to discover, stream, and organize their favorite music.
 It offers features such as a vast music library, personalized recommendations, playlist creation, search and discovery,and user profiles.

 ## Acceptance criteria

-The Music Streaming App should have a user-friendly interface that allows users to easily navigate through different sections of the application.
+The  App should have a user-friendly interface that allows users to easily navigate through different sections of the application.

 The app should provide a vast music library with a diverse collection of songs from various genres and artists.